AishaAQ/cv-download-automation/README.md

 # 🔄 CV Google Docs Download Automation Script

-A Python script to automate downloading CVs from Google Docs on Google Drive as Word and PDF documents.
+A Python script to automate downloading Google Docs files of CVs from Google Drive as Word and PDF documents.

 ## ⚙️ Technologies